-- The provider shall collaborate with the individual's primary care physician and other treatment providers such as psychiatrists, psychologists, and substance use disorder providers.

-- To bill the per diem on days other than the day of admission, providers must provide daily individual, group or family therapy unless the LMHP, LMHP-R, LMHP-RP or LMHP-S documents the reason why therapy is not clinically appropriate.
+- To bill the per diem on days other than the day of admission. providers must provide daily individual, group or family therapy unless the LMHP, LMHP-R, LMHP-RP or LMHP-S documents the reason why therapy is not clinically appropriate.
 In addition, providers must, at a minimum, provide at least two of the following daily:

 - Crisis Intervention

 - Health Literacy Counseling

 - Peer Recovery Support Services

 - Psychiatric Evaluation

 - Skills Restoration

-- Services must be provided in-person with the exception of the psychiatric evaluation, individual, group and family therapy and care coordination.
+- Services must be individualized and provided in-person with the exceptions of the psychiatric evaluation, individual, group and family therapy and care coordination.